cochaviz/academic_markdown/readme/README.md

     └── metadata.yaml
 ```

-: The second situation.
-Here, `pandoc` would use the frontmatter of the first
+: Setup with multiple files.
+Here, `pandoc` would use the frontmatter of the
-document, if available, but I think the `metadata.yaml` should be provided.
-This
+first document, if available, but I think the `metadata.yaml` should be
-separates configurations from content in larger projects. {#lst:multiple_file_setup}
+provided.
+This separates configurations from content in larger projects.
+{#lst:multiple_file_setup}

 When using `academic_markdown.py`, these situations are determined by the number
 of files in the target folder.
 When there is only one, the first situation is